SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 3. Stand up straight and press the **"Reset all proportions"** button.
 4. Follow the steps shown on the GUI.
    - If you're using SlimeVR version 0.6.3 or older, these instructions will be more up-to-date and you can safely ignore the instructions on the GUI.
 To continue using these instructions on SlimeVR version 0.6.3 or older, you can skip to step 3 "Get ready to move" on the GUI.
-5. Make sure to keep your heels on the ground and in the same position for the duration of recording.
+5. Make sure to keep your heels on the ground and in the same position for the duration of the recording.
-6. Press the **"Start Recording"** button, the GUI will indicate that recording has started.
+6. Press the **"Start Recording"** button, the GUI will indicate that the recording has started.
 The recording will last for approximately 20 seconds.
-7. **Move** until the text on the button changes back to "Start Recording", the current best known movements for calibration are as follows, returning to standing up straight after each step:
+7. **Move** until the text on the button changes back to "Start Recording", the current best-known movements for calibration are as follows, returning to standing up straight after each step:
    1. Standing up straight, roll your head in a circle.
    2. Bend your back forwards and squat.
 While squatting, look to your left, then to your right.
    3. Twist your upper body to the left (counter-clockwise), then reach down towards the ground.